7rohj/7rohj/README.md

 - • ▪️◾️◼️
-- improve myself day by day ,
+- I don't know what I like
--
+- so I'm journeying

 <!---
 7rohj/7rohj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.